 Displays the subscriber’s avatar URL.

 Displays the date which a subscriber subscribed to your blog.

 Displays the subscriber’s secret confirmation key.

-Replace $subscriber_field with any field that you’ve added to your opt-in forms to display the value of that field.
+Replace $subscriber_field with any custom field that you’ve added to your website to display the value of that field.
 For example, phone in the image below.

 These merge tags are only available when setting up a new posts notification campaign.

 Displays the post’s summary.